-Standard insides, balconies (194 square feet with 54-square-foot balconies) and oceanviews (176 square feet) feature gently undulating light-brown walls; hotel-style white bedding with red and cream trim; sitting areas and desks; safes; shower-only bathrooms; and framed pieces of modern something-or-other for some color.
-Wardrobes are filled with wooden hangers, and there are plenty of drawers, shelves and cubbies.
-Flat-screen televisions are interactive -- you can make restaurant and shore excursion reservations, check onboard accounts and watch movies.
-Channels include a range of news, sports and cruise-line advertising.
+Standard insides, balconies and ocean views feature gently undulating light-brown walls; two twin beds that can be made into a queen and two bedside tables.
+Note the beds are high, with plenty of space for suitcase storage (the life vests are also under the beds); expect hotel-style white bedding with red and cream trim; a desk and chair; a safe; a mini-bar; and framed pieces of modern art for some color.
+Most cabins also include a sofa bed.
+Wardrobes are filled with wooden hangers, but oddly have no drawers inside -- for those, check the desk.
+You'll also find two deep cubbies above the bed.
+Flat-screen televisions are not interactive -- you can't make restaurant and shore excursion reservations; but you can check onboard accounts and watch movies (for a fee).
+Channels include a range of news, sports and cruise line advertising.
 Each cabin has a hair dryer -- but you may want to bring your own if you require something with a little pep.

 Shower-only bathrooms are standard across cabins.
 They have a modern look and feel, in wood and chrome.
 The shower stalls feature curved sliding doors, a footrest for shaving and a fixed shower.
 A nice touch: Cabins feature Gilchrist & Soames products, rather than a generic fixed dispenser.
 There are all sorts of drawers and shelves dotted around for storage.